 Hello summer!
 It’s been a long time, but it’s back, and it’s (hopefully) going to be glorious.
 If you’re planning on digging your toes into the sand and playing in the surf – like we are – we’ve compiled a list of the best beaches in New England to help you out.
 So grab some sunscreen, a blanket, and tasty beach fare and get ready to explore New England’s best places to soak up summer.

-The five best beaches in New England
+Here are our picks for the five best beaches in New England.

 Acadia National Park, Bar Harbor, Maine

-What’s better than plunging into the refreshing (read: chilly) Atlantic on a sweltering day?
+What’s better than plunging into the refreshing (read: chilly) Atlantic ocean on a sweltering day?
 Plunging into the refreshing Atlantic amid craggy granite peaks, hundreds of miles of rugged hiking trails, car-free carriage roads and nearly 50,000 acres of protected forest in Acadia National Park.
-For $25, you can gain entrance to the park and bike, ride and traverse the day away in Mother Nature’s playground.
+For $30 per car, you can gain entrance to the park and bike, ride and traverse the day away in Mother Nature’s playground.
 You could climb the near-vertical Beehive Trail in the morning – at 500 feet, it’s got a superb view of Sand Beach – and have a picnic lunch on its shores in the afternoon.
 But be forewarned: At 55 degrees in the summer months, the water is – to put it mildly – bracing.

 North Bennington, Vt.

 If you’re looking for salt-water spray and rollicking waves, Vermont isn’t the place for you.
 But if you’re looking for a quaint lake maintained by volunteers with a strong sense of community, then head over to Lake Paran.
-There you’ll find the pretty lake with a brand-new Lake House and full snack bar featuring famous $1 grilled cheese sandwiches.
-You can swim and rent canoes, or play a game of horseshoes or grill up your own goodies on the charcoal grills.
-The lake is open every day beginning June 16, and lifeguards are on duty from 10 a.m. to 6 p.m.
+There you’ll find the pretty lake with a Lake House and full snack bar featuring famous $1 grilled cheese sandwiches.
+You can swim and rent canoes, play a game of horseshoes or grill up your own goodies on charcoal grills.
+The lake is open every day beginning mid-June, and lifeguards are on duty from 10 a.m. to 6 p.m.
 The daily admission fee is a real bargain at $3.50 for adults and $1 for children.
 And the lake isn’t just a summertime destination.
 The volunteers of Paran Recreation, the nonprofit that supports the lake, always have something to celebrate, from winter bonfire parties and summer camps to a stone-skipping festival and harvest fair in the fall.

 What do you think are some of the best beaches in New England?
 Tell us in the comments below!